Akshitcode/Jokes-_App/README.md

 # Jokes_App

-This app is created using Android studio using java language.
+This android application is created using Android studio using java language.

 Features in this app:
 1. Splash Screen